 In the event of staff shortages, the teams will prioritise litter bins in high footfall areas.

 If you see a litter bin that is overflowing, please report this to us using the link below and we will empty it as soon as we can.

 If you see rubbish scattered over the pavement, we will ask our contractors to clean it up.

 If the amount of litter is considerable it should be dealt with within 12 hours in normal residential roads, and within a maximum of six hours in main shopping areas.

 If you find an abandoned shopping trolley, please contact the supermarket it came from.
 If the name of the supermarket isn’t visible, please contact us and we will come out and remove it.

 You can be fined £80 if you drop litter or £50 if you do not clean up after your dog.
 Read more about litter and dog fouling enforcement.

-If the litter bins are on the public footway (pavement) or on an area of EHDC public open space then the bin will be emptied by EHDC's contractors.
+Litter bins are on a public footway (pavement) or on an area of EHDC public open space will be emptied by our contractors.

 A number of parish and town councils also own litter bins, which they site on areas such as recreation grounds and parks.

 The responsibility for emptying these bins lies with the respective parish or town council.